How to Write Off All My Debts – Complete guide, FAQs & Tips

 These payments remain frozen for a period of 12 months, known as the moratorium period.

 Once this period is over, your financial circumstances are reassessed.
 If it is determined that you are still unable to pay back your debt, then your debt gets written off.

 On the other hand, if it is determined that your financial circumstances have improved, then you will not have your debts written off.
 In fact, you will be obligated to set up a payment plan to repay your debt.

 A DRO allows you to write off debt but only if you truly don’t have the means to pay it off.

-In order to qualify for a DRO, you must not have a disposable income that exceeds £50.
-Furthermore, you must also not have assets that total up to more than £1,000.
+In order to qualify for a DRO, your debt will be under £30,000 and you must not have a disposable income that exceeds £75.
+Furthermore, you must also not have assets that total up to more than £2,000.

 There are a number of ways to write off your debt but it’s important to take a step back and assess whether that would really be the best option for you or not.

 While you will certainly write off debt that you had, there are other pitfalls that come with such solutions which you need to be aware of.